aldopando/BellabeatCaseStudy/README.md

 Observations.

 - ***We can observe that the vast majority (85%) of users are having a very good sleep efficiency, meaning they are actually spending most of the time asleep when they go to bed***.
 - ***One user got 64.38% of sleep efficiency.
-This perecentage is under 75% metric which might indicate possible sleeping disorders***.
+This perecentage is under 75% which might indicate possible sleep disorders***.
 - ***Two users got poor sleep.
 They represent the 10% of the total sample***.
 - ***We can notice that there weren't users with a normal sleep efficiency, which it's interesting because we expected the vast majority of users would be between 'normal sleep efficiency' and 'poor sleep efficiency'***.
 - ***However, a high score doesn’t necessarily indicate a good night’s sleep and vice versa.
 Users might have a high sleep efficiency calculation but a poor sleep quantity (time sleeping)***.